 I try not only to speak with eloquence but also listen with eloquence.

-I do not dismiss another because of their level of education, status or class.
+I do not dismiss another because of their level of education or status or class.
 Everyone’s voice matters.

 I am aware of the presence of others and make an effort to validate their presence.

-I am not afraid to walk towards a space where I will be in the minority avoiding isolating myself within the same constituency or affinity group.
+I am not afraid to walk towards a space where I will be in the minority.
+I do not fear standing alone.